apache/druid/docs/ingestion/supervisor.md

 |`scaleInStep`|The number of tasks to reduce at once when scaling down.|No|1|
 |`scaleOutStep`|The number of tasks to add at once when scaling out.|No|2|

-The following example shows a supervisor spec with `lagBased` auto scaler enabled:
+The following example shows a supervisor spec with `lagBased` autoscaler:

 <details>
   <summary>Click to view the example</summary>